Two House special elections in Ohio highlight divisions in both parties

 "Numerous candidates... are saying that I am supporting them, when in actuality, I don't know them, and don't even know who they are.
 But I do know who Mike Carey is — I know a lot about him, and it is all good," Mr. Trump said in a statement.

-However, Stivers has backed state Representative Jeff LaRe and has spent $344,000 on ads to boost his candidacy.
-Kentucky Republican Senator Rand Paul has spent about $680,000 to support yet another candidate, former state Representative Ron Hood.
-State Senator Bob Peterson is also running in this primary, and was backed by state Senate President Larry Obhof on Monday.
+However, Stivers had backed state Representative Jeff LaRe and spent $344,000 on ads to boost his candidacy.
+Kentucky Republican Senator Rand Paul spent about $680,000 to support yet another candidate, former state Representative Ron Hood.
+State Senator Bob Peterson also ran in the primary, and was backed by state Senate President Larry Obhof on Monday.

-Debbie Meadow, the wife of Mr. Trump's former chief of staff Mark Meadows, has a political action committee that is backing Columbus NAACP President Ruth Edwards.
+Debbie Meadow, the wife of Mr. Trump's former chief of staff Mark Meadows, has a political action committee that backed Columbus NAACP President Ruth Edwards.

-Eleven Republicans in total are on the ballot in Ohio's 15th District, which Mr. Trump won by more than 14 points.
+Eleven Republicans in total were on the ballot in Ohio's 15th District, which Mr. Trump won by more than 14 points.